walicard56/backtest-iq-option/README.md

 <img src="static/personagem2.png">

-> Bots for automating Binary Option Trading.
+> Bots for backtest Binary Option Trading.
-> You can also try the live version here: https://share.streamlit.io/metheuspsc/iq_option_bots/app.py
+>
 ### Changelog and Roadmap

 The project is still under development and next releases will focus on the following